- Version 2.1 last updated 3rd of July 2020

-There are some circumstances where we need to share your information with recipients who are outside of Wildz in order to provide our services.
+There are some circumstances where we need to share your information with recipients who are outside of Wildz in order to provide our Services.
 When we carry out any sharing with third parties we always ensure that there is an appropriate contract in place, that the information being shared is transferred in a secure way and that we only share the minimal amount of your information that we need to.
-Wilz will never sell your information to any other parties.
+Wildz will never sell your information to any other third parties.

 Third parties we work with include payment service and game providers, analytics services, identity verification and AML related services, social media platforms, website performance and security systems affiliates and other partners who process data for us, based on our instructions, and in compliance with this policy and any other appropriate confidentiality and security measures.
 These partners provide us with services globally, including for customer support, information technology, payments, marketing, data analysis, research, and surveys.

 When you Agree or Direct us to Share